welchr/fusion_github_test/README.md

 # Using Github for FUSION Projects

+You can view a [much nicer version of this document](https://cdn.rawgit.com/welchr/fusion_github_test/a99d4e0c/README.html) or continue reading here.

 ## Organization

 Code will be stored in repositories under the FUSION github organization, located here: